 ISR Next Generation awards are made possible by the generosity and legacies of our donors and friends:

-- Alumni of the Michigan Program in Survey Methodology
+- Alumni of the Michigan Program in Survey and Data Science (formerly the Michigan Program in Survey Methodology)

 - Alumni of the Population Studies Center Training Program